Nathan Cheung Headshot

 Full 6 Week Session

-Dr. Cheung claimed the 1st prize in the 2019 Los Angeles International Piano Competition and won top prizes in the Wideman International Piano Competition and Seattle International Piano Competition.
-In solo recitals, Dr. Cheung enjoys producing themed programs or showcasing underrepresented works.
-He is also a member of Happy Dog Duo with his longtime piano partner and friend, Eric Tran.
-Together, they won the 2017 Ellis Duo Piano Competition and the 2018 inaugural MTNA Stecher-Horowitz Two Piano Competition.
+Cheung is a member of Happy Dog Duo with his longtime piano partner, Eric Tran.
+Together, they won the 2017 Ellis Duo Piano Competition, the 2018 inaugural MTNA Stecher-Horowitz Two Piano Competition, and the Ohio International Piano Duet and Duo Competition.
 They are known for their innovative programming, fully memorized performances, and unabashed humor, bringing a fresh perspective to the four-hands repertoire.